desmondfowler/home-lab/README.md

 ## Plans

-As of writing initially, nothing concrete had been established.
+As of writing this initially, nothing concrete had been established.
 The starting home network setup I had is contained in the START.md file in this repository.

 The eventual goal, and what I have on my resume, is the following: